dhnt/dhnt/dhnt.md

 _Programming Languages_

-As most programming languages if not all use the same 26 characters, they are considered dhnt dialects.
+As most programming languages use the same 26 characters, they are considered dhnt dialects.

 _Esperanto_